 4. Renting Furniture

-If your furniture budget is super tight, you may want to consider renting furniture from a company like CORT or Feather , rather than buying everything you need.
+If your furniture budget is super tight, you may want to consider renting furniture from a company like CORT rather than buying everything you need.
 Renting can also be a good option if you’re only going to be in your current home for a short time.

 5. Timing Your Purchases Right

 Knowing when to make big purchases can help you get some steep furniture discounts.
 Furniture stores tend to get new inventory at the end of winter and end of summer.
-To make room for newer items, they will often run good sales in February and August.
+To make room for newer items, they will often run good sales in January/February and July/August.

 6. Checking Out Freecycle

 Cheap is great, but free can be even better.
-Consider going to a reuse/recycle site like Freecycle to see what people in your area may be looking to get rid of.
-You may want to keep in mind that good items often go fast.
+Consider going to a reuse/recycle site like Freecycle.org to see what people in your area may be looking to get rid of.
+Keep in mind that good items often go fast.

 7. Curbing Impulse Buys

+It’s easy to fall madly in love with a cool sectional sofa and give in to an impulse buying that can leave you with major debt.
 Before you pull the trigger on a pricey new piece of furniture, you may want to press pause.
-By giving yourself a week or so to really consider the purchase, you may realize you don’t actually need it–or be able to scout out a cheaper, but equally good, option.
+By giving yourself a week or so to really consider the purchase, you may realize you don’t actually need it.
+Or you may be able to scout out a cheaper but equally good option.

 8. Mixing High and Low